Creating a Business Coaching Culture

 The steer has to come from the top.
 They set the rules, expectations, pace and tone to play by.
 Senior leaders have to be willing to commit time to becoming exceptional business coaches through executive coaching.
-For some this could be an enormous transition of leadership styles, transforming themseves from manager to coach.
+For some, this could be an enormous transition of leadership styles, transforming themselves from manager to coach.

 2. Skilled, Trained Coaches

 There is an abundance of coaching models available to use and it can be helpful for a business to select one to progress with.
-This will breed continuity in the 1 to 1 business coaching sessions.
-A coaching model gives you a framework to work within; it does not tell you how to coach but simply put, 'it gets you from A to B'.
+This will allow for continuity in the 1 to 1 business coaching sessions.
+A coaching model gives you a framework to work within; it does not tell you how to coach, but, simply put, 'it gets you from A to B'.

 To create a successful coaching culture you have to invest in getting your people trained to coach.
 To gain credibility for your business coaches, we recommend they gain a recognised business coaching qualification, which is why we're proud to offer ILM coaching.